Your risk of developing stomach cancer depends on many things including your age and lifestyle.

 Being overweight or obese

-There is some research linking being overweight or obese to stomach cancer, however the evidence isn’t certain.
 Obesity means being very overweight with a body mass index (BMI) of 30 or higher.
-A BMI between 25 and 30 is overweight.

-Try to keep a healthy weight by being physically active and eating a healthy, balanced diet.
+Try to maintain a healthy weight by being active and eating a healthy diet.

 Some occupations and working with particular chemicals can increase your risk of stomach cancer.
 For example working in the rubber production industry.